Best Dental Practice Loans

 Equipment financing

-Equipment financing offers funding to get equipment for your practice, which can include patient chairs, office furniture and essential dental tools and supplies.
+Equipment financing offers funding to get equipment for your practice.
+This can include patient chairs, office furniture and essential dental tools and supplies.
 They typically take the form of term loans, but some lenders also offer lines of credit for this purpose.

 Most equipment financing leverages the equipment itself as collateral, which prevents the borrower from needing to provide a down payment or offer additional collateral to secure the loan.

 You may also have to lease dental equipment.
-This allows practices to rent high-cost equipment for a period of time, after which they can return it, renew the lease or purchase the equipment outright under pre-agreed upon terms.
+This allows practices to rent high-cost equipment for a period of time, after which they can return it, renew the lease or purchase the equipment outright under previously agreed-upon terms.
 This may be more cost efficient upfront, as it can reduce strain on your cash flow initially, but it often costs more in the long run.

 Term loans